ecacikgoz97/NLP_KU/Assignments/Assignment1/README.md

 ## Data
 Train set contains 25,000 reviews with 12,500 postive and 12,500 negative classes. <br />
 Test set contains 25,000 reviews with 12,500 postive and 12,500 negative classes. <br />
-Total 50,000 reviews with 25,000 are in postive class and 25,000 are in negative class. <br />
+Total 50,000 reviews with 25,000 of them in postive class and 25,000 of them in negative class. <br />

 ## Results
 |Dataset Type|  Accuracy | Time|